weiquanswq/SEBC/storage/labs/1_terasort_tests.md

 ##Create a 10 GB file using ```teragen```
  - Set the number of mappers to four
  - Limit the block size to 32 MB

+The number of splits is depends on the number of mapper.
+In this case, it will contributes to 4 parts.
  ```
  time hadoop jar /opt/cloudera/parcels/CDH/lib/hadoop-0.20-mapreduce/hadoop-examples.jar teragen -Dmapred.map.tasks=4 -D dfs.blocksize=32m 100000000 /user/weiquanswq/teragen-10GB
  ```